The best hotels in Malacca

 Casa Del Rio on the Kampung Morten side of the river is softer on the wallet at $135-200/night and arguably more intimate.
 The Portuguese-colonial design, the river terrace breakfast, and the proximity to the evening lantern lights along Jalan Kampung Morten make it genuinely special.
 Majestic Malacca in Banda Hilir is a third option. the colonial architecture alone sets the mood before you've even unpacked.

-Malacca's best neighborhoods
+Malacca's best hotel regions

 Prioritise Banda Hilir or Kampung Morten if you want the historic core within walking distance of A Famosa, the Dutch Square, and the Baba-Nyonya Heritage Museum.
 Ayer Keroh and Bukit Baru are fine for families or business travellers with a car, but don't expect to walk anywhere interesting.